holas007/org/README.md

-# org
+# orgchart
-A dynamic company org chart
+Dynamic org chart to hide and display information on a company's personnel